CHAMPION316/Gourmet-Chow-Restaurant/README.md

 # Mission Statement

 To create a website that is designed so that a user can book an appointment at the restaurant on a specific date and time with ease of use.
 While preventing double bookings acorss those dates and times.
 I want it to be easy to navigate across all devices with good readability.

 # Target Audience

-Individuals interested in amazing tasting food looking for an atmosphere suitable for privacy and comfort.

-# Target Audience
 The customers who use Swanbourne Village Stores currently range from 30-year-old professionals to 80 plus-year-old senior citizens.
 However, the owners of the store are looking to increase their 30 to 55 age bracket customers with the convenience of a click, purchase and collect web application, so primarily this is the target audience for the application.